Ready to remodel your kitchen with kids?

 I have three children, five and under, and recently finished remodeling our kitchen.
 That’s right!
 For six weeks, we cooked dinner on a hot plate and ate breakfast in the playroom.
 The main floor pretty much looked like a college dorm room.
 Remodeling the kitchen with kids is possible.

 I am still alive to blog about it. – Yahoo!!!

-As we were in the thick of things, I jotted down what worked, and how I can share these tips with you.
-This wasn’t a blog post I had planned on adding to the collection, but knew I needed to share once we were finished.
+As we were in the thick of things, I jotted down what worked and how to share these kitchen remodeling tips with you.

 Renovations can be chaotic and messy, and I am here to help you prepare.

 I am not saying you have to hire out.
-But what I am saying is to use someone that will stick with a timeline and is also efficient.
+If you use a contractor, use someone that will stick with a timeline and is also efficient.

 For us, we needed to hire out and make sure we hired the right person for our chaotic household.